Transport Layer Security (TLS)¶

 bool hide_unknown_users() const¶

-The SRP and PSK suites work using an identifier along with a shared secret.
+The PSK suites work using an identifier along with a shared secret.
 If this function returns true, when an identifier that the server does not recognize is provided by a client, a random shared secret will be generated in such a way that a client should not be able to tell the difference between the identifier not being known and the secret being wrong.
 This can help protect against some username probing attacks.
 If it returns false, the server will instead send an

 unknown_psk_identity